Tita goes on vacation to the East Coast.

 Inspired by her new short haircut, Tita shares Hawaiian, Filipino, Japanese and Chinese beliefs, customs and superstitions about haircuts.

-Tita shares her memories of holiday time on the islands growing up.
-Mainland traditions can be busy, but island traditions can be funny and just as fun as a white Christmas.
+Island holiday traditions can be funny and just as fun as a white Christmas!

 Tita shares her memories of Halloween growing up on the islands and the family traditions of putting food on the family graves of past loved ones.